BioMeDS/mudRapp-seq/README.md

 Raw data is archived independently in the [BioImage Archive (BIA)](https://www.ebi.ac.uk/bioimage-archive/) with accession number **TODO**.
 In order to reproduce our analyses, download the raw data from BIA and put them into the `data/raw` folder.

+Image data, acquired on the Leica DMI8 were maximum intensity projected along the z-axis and [instant computational clearing (ICC)](https://www.leica-microsystems.com/science-lab/life-science/an-introduction-to-computational-clearing/) was applied using Leica software.
+These images, with associated metadata consist the raw data of our analysis.
+Only for one dataset (2nt), the images without ICC were used for cell segmentation.
+Except for these non-ICC images, all datasets were convertet to [spacetx format](https://spacetx-starfish.readthedocs.io/en/latest/help_and_reference/spacetx-format/SpaceTxFormat/index.html) for further analysis.

 All final and some intermediate results are included in the repository to facilitate additional analyses without having to re-process all files from scratch.

 ### Data sets